Skip to main content

 Data TypePurposeUse Case

-User ProfileStatic user attributesDemographics, subscription tiers, CRM segments, preference data
+User ProfileStatic user attributesDemographics, subscription tiers, preference data

 User ActivityTime-stamped eventsPurchase history, content interactions, conversion events